Blosc/python-caterva/ANNOUNCE.md

-# Announcing cat4py 0.2.2
+# Announcing cat4py 0.2.3

 ## What is new?

-This release just add a `MANIFEST.in` for including all C-Blosc2 and Caterva sources in package.
+This release just rename the `MANINFEST.in` file to `MANIFEST.in`.
+Also fix the list of available cnames.

 For more info, you can have a look at the release notes in: